 Fishery.
-In 2013 and 2014 a specialized (purse seine) tuna fishery fleet of the Russian flag did not carry out any operations.
-In 2013 trawling vessels caught 1,319 t of tuna of 3 species and 125 t of Atlantic bonito as by-catch in the central eastern Atlantic.
-In the first half of 2014 the trawling vessels caught 661 t of tuna of 3 species and 63 t of Atlantic bonito.
+In 2013 and 2014 no operations were carried out by a specialized (purse seine) tuna fishery fleet flying the Russian flag.
+In 2013 trawling vessels caught 1,319 t of 3 species of tuna and 125 t of Atlantic bonito as by-catch in the central eastern Atlantic.
+In the first half of 2014 the trawling vessels caught 661 t of 3 species of tuna and 63 t of Atlantic bonito.

 Scientific researches and statistics.
-In 2013 FSUE "AtlantNIRO" observers collected biological and fishery material on tunas onboard trawlers in the central eastern Atlantic (area SJ71 according to ICCAT classification).
+In 2013 observers from the Federal State Unitary Enterprise Atlantic Research (FSUE) Institute of Marine Fisheries and Oceanography (AtlantNIRO) collected biological and fishery material on tunas onboard trawlers in the central eastern Atlantic (area SJ71 according to ICCAT classification).
 Fish length and weight were measured, fish sex, gonads maturity stages and stomach fullness indices were determined.
-Species of the "Small Tunas" group were taken in trawls as by-catch, from a few individual specimens up to a few dozen.
+Species of the small tunas group were taken in trawls as by-catch, from a few individual specimens up to a few dozen.
 Data on frigate tuna, bullet tuna, Atlantic black skipjack and Atlantic bonito were collected; 2,015 specimens for weight measurements and 1,766 specimens for biological analyses.